smXplorer/AlliGator/docs/source/alligator-settings-window.rst

     * *ROI Diameter* (in pixel): used in conjunction with the previous option.
     * *ROI Center Color*: used to locate the center of the last ROI whose decay was processed (interactive mode only).
+    * *Overlay Analyzed ROI Center*: if checked off, the center of the analyzed ROI is highlighted using the

+- *ROI Creation*

+    * *Invert Binary Mask*: check off this box to use binary mask images with regions of interest labeled with a value larger than the background.
     * *Peak Threshold*: *Min* parameter used in the "Create ROI(s) from Pixels with Peak above Min" right-click menu function of the *Source Image*.
     * *Intensity Threshold*: *Min* parameter used in the "Create ROI(s) from Pixels with Intensity above Min" right-click menu function of the *Source Image*.

 - *Image Pre-Processing Operations Order*: ordered drop-down list of operations (optionally) applied to each gate image.
 Right-click on the list to access the *Reorder Operations* dialog window.